Kevjinx/slowest-bestbuy-bot/README.md

 Want to emphasize again, this is the SLOWEST bot you can use.
 I built this just to play around with the selenium api.
 This bot will unlikely get the items you can to get your hands on.

 HOWEVER...
-I do plan on updating the performance of the bot and possibly use python to multithread when I start learning it.
+I do plan on learning more about selenium and will be updating the performance of the bot and possibly use python to multithread when I start learning it.